You must be an admin on a Starter, Team, or Business plan to acces the Admin Console.

 - Groups: Add new, delete old, or rename existing sharing groups, as well as add or remove members from groups.

-- Activity Logs: View all recent admin and member activity, such as inviting or revoking members and adding or deleting sharing groups.
+- Activity Log: View all recent admin and member activity, such as inviting or revoking members and adding or deleting sharing groups.
 You can also view authentications on new devices and updates to Dashlane accounts' settings.
 Activating or deactivating 2FA methods are also listed here.
 Admins can export these logs to a CSV file to help them measure and diagnose password use at their organization.
 Admins can also approve or decline member account recovery requests from this tab.

 -